sculptui/vscode/README.md

 ## Status

-At the moment this is experimental and only React components are supported on projects based on [Create React App](https://create-react-app.dev/) (unejected or using [react-app-rewired](https://github.com/timarney/react-app-rewired) or [craco](https://github.com/gsoft-inc/craco/)) or [Next.js](https://nextjs.org/).
+At the moment this is still in preview and only React components are supported on projects based on [Create React App](https://create-react-app.dev/) (unejected or using [react-app-rewired](https://github.com/timarney/react-app-rewired) or [craco](https://github.com/gsoft-inc/craco/)) or [Next.js](https://nextjs.org/).
 But keep updated because we're fixing and extending fast.
 Please help us make this perfect for the way you work by sending us your feedbacks, issues and feature requests to our [issues list](https://github.com/sculptui/vscode/issues).

 ## Requirements